Bill-Gray/PDCursesMod/docs/MANUAL.md

    These functions are currently implemented as stubs, returning the appropriate errors and doing nothing else.
+   They are only compiled and used for certain ncurses tests.

 ### Portability
                              X/Open    BSD    SYS V